menu

 Housing costs in Hazlet are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hazlet telecommute to their jobs.
+Overall, about 11.34% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Hazlet is a great place for families with children to consider.
 First of all, many other families with children live here, making Hazlet a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Hazlet has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hazlet’s overall crime rate is lower than average for the country.